spotinst/help/src/docs/eco/azure-tutorials/README.md

 This section includes procedures and other information you need to understand and fully optimize your reserved instance and savings plan portfolio.

-To learn more, choose Azure tutorials in the sidebar on the left.
+To learn more, choose an Azure tutorial in the sidebar on the left.